Kimi Räikkönen: 2014

-A rule change for the 2014 season allowed drivers to pick a unique car number that they will use for their entire F1 career.
-Räikkönen however decided to retain the No. 7 car number he used for Lotus during the 2013 season as "It's the number I already had last year and I saw no reason to change it".
-Räikkönen would later admit he thought about taking No. 6 (the number he was assigned when he won the 2007 championship), but knew that Nico Rosberg would want the number as it was used by his father, Keke Rosberg, when he won the championship in 1982.

-After getting a great start, Räikkönen was on for a podium finish at the Monaco Grand Prix.
-However, Max Chilton punctured Räikkönen's left-rear tyre while unlapping himself during a safety car period, forcing Räikkönen to make a second pitstop.
+Räikkönen was on for a podium finish at the Monaco Grand Prix.
+However, Max Chilton punctured Räikkönen's left-rear tyre while unlapping himself, forcing Räikkönen to make a second pitstop.
 Räikkönen then set the fastest lap of the race on lap 75, but finished 12th.

 After a mostly disappointing first half of the season, Räikkönen had a return to form at the first race back after the summer break in Belgium, where a good strategy and a series of fastest laps earned him fourth place, his best result of the season.
 It was also the first time Räikkönen had finished higher in a race than Alonso in 2014.
 Räikkönen ended the 2014 season a career-low 12th in the Drivers' Championship, and for the first time since his rookie year, did not finish on the podium.
 Throughout the season, Räikkönen struggled with the car's lack of turn-in on corner entry and the feeling of the new brake-by-wire systems, saying that "We try somehow to balance it out and try to have a front end on the car, but it is very, very difficult.
 I hate it when there is no front end on the car."

 Räikkönen remained with Ferrari for the 2015 season, partnering former world champion Sebastian Vettel after Alonso announced his departure from the Scuderia.